-You will be tasked with managing a graveyard; so scrubbing graves, tending to the dead, growing food, and gathering alchemy materials are all in your job description.
-And while you probably saw this coming, the dead may rise from time to time and you will need to tend to that too.
+You will be tasked with managing a graveyard, so scrubbing graves, tending to the dead, growing food, and gathering alchemy materials are all in your job description.
+And while you probably saw this coming, the deceased may rise from time to time and you will need to tend to that too.

 Platforms: Switch, PS4, Xbox One, Windows, Linux, Macintosh OS, Android.

-Kynseed is a gorgeous little indie game that isn’t actually all that little; in a sense it’s never ending.
-Imagine a game like Stardew Valley where the years go by at a faster pace.
+Kynseed is a gorgeous little indie game that isn’t all that little; in a sense, it’s never-ending.
+Imagine a game like Stardew Valley where the years go by faster.
 You will still farm your fields, set up shops, have adventures, and gather supplies.
-However in Kynseed you can get married, have children, and then pass away.
+However, in Kynseed, you can get married, have children, and then pass away.
 Or rather, pass into your children.
 Welcome to the world’s first reincarnation simulator!